manan025/manan025-langgraph-mat496/README.md

 Link: [lesson5.ipynb](module2/lesson5.ipynb)

 Tweaks and learnings:
-- Learned how to create custom state schemas by extending `MessagesState` with additional keys like `summary`
+- Learned how to create custom state schemas by extending `MessagesState` with additional keys
-- Learned about threads - how they work like Slack channels to maintain separate conversation contexts
+- Learned about threads to maintain separate conversation contexts
 - Added thread isolation demo showing how different thread IDs maintain completely separate conversations simultaneously
 - Understood how checkpointers save state after each step, enabling interruption and resumption of conversations